shubhamashish33/weather/README.md

 # Weather
-This is <b>API</b> based Weather Web-App ☁.
-The website show weather by searching city names.
-I have used dynamic icons which changes according to weather of the city.
+This is a **Web-based Weather App**.
+It allows you to search for weather by city name.
+It also has dynamic icons that vary with the weather.
 ## API Used
 [Open Weather](https://openweathermap.org/current)